inscrow/tl.js/README.md

 # tl.js

-A nodejs application to manage a todo list in the termina
+A nodejs application to manage a todo list in the terminal.